ludwig-ai/ludwig-docs/docs/configuration/features/binary_features.md

 - `tied` (default `null`): name of the input feature to tie the weights of the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

+Encoder type and encoder parameters can also be defined once and applied to all binary input features using the [Type-Global Encoder](../defaults.md#type-global-encoder) section.

 ### Passthrough Encoder